peristeri/peristeri.github.io/pages/resume.rst

 CRIM
     12-2018 to 05-2019

-    **Java 8 \& Scala**
-    Hired to migrate an authentication and authorization service into a gateway API plugin
+    **Java 8 \& Scala** Hired to migrate an authentication and authorization service into a gateway API plugin

 .. class:: col-9

-Software Developer & Assistant Researcher
+Software developer & assistant researcher
 =========================================

 École Polytechnique de Montréal